ETHLend/Documentation/ETHLendWhitePaper.md

 3. Reputation-based Lending with CRE on July 2017 (Milestone achieved)
 4. Token Sale Smart Contract on August 2017
 5. Security Audit for the Token Sale Smart Contract on September 2017
+6. USD Based Loans and Installments December 2017
-6. On-Demand and Crowd Lending (Loan Offers from Lenders) on February 2018
+7. On-Demand and Crowd Lending (Loan Offers from Lenders) on February 2018
-7. User Experience Upgrade on March 2018
+8. User Experience Upgrade on March 2018
-8. Decentralized Credit Rating (DCR) on March 2018
+9. Decentralized Credit Rating (DCR) on March 2018
-9. Lending Bitcoin on April 2018
+10. Lending Bitcoin on April 2018
-10. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
+11. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
-11. Oracles: Centralized feeds to DCR on May 2018
+12. Oracles: Centralized feeds to DCR on May 2018
-12. Second User Experience Upgrade on July 2018
+13. Second User Experience Upgrade on July 2018
-13. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
+14. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
-14. Revenue scheme for AI Credit Risk bot creators on September 2018
+15. Revenue scheme for AI Credit Risk bot creators on September 2018
-15. Prediction Market to Assess Credit Risk on October 2018
+16. Prediction Market to Assess Credit Risk on October 2018
-16. Lending Other Altcoins on November 2018
+17. Lending Other Altcoins on November 2018
-17. Protocol to Enable Insurance Policies (with AI bots) on March 2019
+18. Protocol to Enable Insurance Policies (with AI bots) on March 2019

 ## <h2>Map of ETHLend DAPP</h2>